Aethodia/Legislation/leg/LegislativeFormatting.rst

         #.
 Each law should consist of, at a minimum, the following sections:

             #.
 'Abstract', which summarizes the law.
             #.
 Any number of content-sections, which are the legally binding part of the law.
+Likewise, any footnotes pointing to this section are also legally binding.
             #.
 'Footnotes', which contains any footnotes used in the law.
 If the law has no footnotes, this section may be left out.
         #.
 Outside of the 'Footnotes' section itself, footnotes do not need to appear in order -- although drafters are encouraged to place them so.
         #.
 The most important parts of a law should properly be emboldened [2]_.
 #.
 All legislation should be interpreted per the item(s) headed by this item: